Happy birthday King Kenny

 1959 - Left-half Tom Bromilow died on a train while returning from a scouting mission for Leicester City.
 He signed professional terms at Anfield in 1919, having asked for a trial straight from the army.
 He went on to make 375 appearances, scoring eleven times while helping us to claim two League titles in successive seasons in the 1920’s, as well as earning full international honours with England.

-1922 - Left-back Donald Mackinlay won his second and final cap for Scotland in a 2-1 victory over Northern Ireland at Celtic Park.
+1922 - Left-back Donald McKinlay won his second and final cap for Scotland in a 2-1 victory over Northern Ireland at Celtic Park.
 Partick Thistle’s ex-reds keeper Ken Campbell also featured for Scotland, while Billy Lacey was playing his final game as a reds player for the away side.

 1911 - Centre-half Alex Raisbeck played for the Scottish League against a Football League side.

-1907 - Ex-reds inside-right George Livingstone won his second and final cap, and only one as a Rangers player, as the Scots lost 1-0 at Wales, also in the British International Championships.
+1907 - Ex-reds inside-right George Livingstone won his second and final cap, and only one as a Rangers player, as the Scots lost 1-0 in Wales, also in the British International Championships.
 Reds defender George Latham was on the winning side.

 Future reds in opposition